 Lotion or Gel

 Just like grownups, kids have favorite scents that make them feel relaxed.
-Scents like lavender, vanilla, and jasmine are known to promote relaxation.
-You can find these in gels and lotions, as well as essential oils that can be sprinkled or sprayed into bath water, on sheets, or carpets.
+Scents like lavender, vanilla, and jasmine are known to promote relaxation.1 You can find these in gels, lotions, and essential oils that can be sprinkled or sprayed into bath water, on sheets, or carpets.
 Even naturally scented shampoos and body washes can help a child feel relaxed.

 Storytime and cuddles